-The Theremin – The Musical Instrument you Play Without Touching
+The Theremin – The Musical Instrument You Play Without Touching

 Nowadays, more and more people have gotten to know this peculiar instrument, once largely unfamiliar to the general public.